 Why is regular nail trimming important for dogs?

-Regular nail trimming is key for a dog’s health and cleanliness.
+Regular nail trimming is key to a dog’s health and cleanliness.
 It prevents pain, discomfort, and infections.
 Long nails can lead to joint issues, walking problems, and nail infections.

 How often should I trim my dog’s nails?